 9. The Lighthouse, Glasgow

 Glasgow’s Lighthouse… is not actually a lighthouse.
 That’s just its name.
 But it’s well worth a visit as it’s Scotland’s Centre for Design and Architecture and it was one of the first public commissions completed by Charles Rennie Mackintosh.
 Plus it has its own spiral staircase.
 Look out for the exhibitions and events held here, plus the views out over the city – not something you find in every lighthouse!

 Why not book a stay in a lighthouse or see what other great architecture attractions you can visit?
 Find out more information on Scotland’s lighthouses and where you can stay at the Northern Lighthouse Board.
-Share your lighthouse pics with us on Facebook and Twitter and your lighthouse tips in the iKnow Scotland Community.
+Share your lighthouse pics with us on Facebook and Twitter.